Create email campaigns

 Automatic bot detection in emails

-The automatic bot detection feature checks for bots scanning content and email links to identify spam and phishing emails.
-It helps tackle the issue of opens/clicks that are generated by bots rather than real users.
-Email opens are an unreliable metric as privacy standards have evolved, so clicks provide much better insight into how your email campaigns are performing.
+The automatic bot detection feature checks for bots scanning content and email links.
+These bots identify spam and phishing emails.
+The feature helps tackle the issue of opens and clicks that are generated by bots rather than real users.

-You can turn this feature on/off in project settings under Campaigns > Channels > Email > Automatic bot detection.
+Turn this feature on/off in project settings under Campaigns > Channels > Email > Automatic bot detection.
 After turning it on, it automatically starts identifying bots with a specific status.

 Reliable email clicks

-Based on honeypot clicks (from the automatic bot detection feature) or other factors (such as the speed of consecutive clicks and recognized bot user agents), the platform recognizes non-human behavior.
-Bot-generated clicks are automatically filtered out, letting you focus exclusively on clicks from legitimate human users.
-The reliable email clicks feature also works without automatic bot detection turned on.
+The platform recognizes non-human behavior based on honeypot clicks (from the automatic bot detection feature) or other factors.
+These factors include the speed of consecutive clicks and recognized bot user agents.
+Bot-generated clicks are automatically filtered out.
+This lets you focus exclusively on clicks from legitimate human users.

 Note

 IPs that click on the honeypot link are flagged as a bot for 1 hour.
-Therefore, the property `bot = true is added to campaign events coming in within that hour from that IP as well.
+The property

-Tracking campaign performance
+Track campaign performance

 Clone to another project